 - Lead by example

-John Wooden once said "The most powerful leadership tool you have is your own personal example".
+John Wooden, was a legendary American basketball coach and player, who won ten National Collegiate Athletic Association (NCAA) national championships in a 12-year period as head coach for the UCLA Bruins, including a record seven in a row.
+He once said "The most powerful leadership tool you have is your own personal example".
 Talk the talk and walk the walk.
 If you don’t act on what you preach or model what you expect from your team, you’ll quickly erode their trust.

 As we all know, gaining your team’s respect and trust is not easy but so critical.
 You’ll have to work hard for it.
 But at the end of the day, your efforts will definitely pay off!